BlueQuartzSoftware/simplnx/ITKImageProcessing/docs/Disabled/ITKBinaryClosingByReconstructionImage.md

-# ITK::Binary Closing By Reconstruction Image Filter (KW)
+# ITK::Binary Closing By Reconstruction Image Filter

+This filter directly wraps an ITK filter of the same name.

 ## Group (Subgroup) ##